 Most bicycle tubular glues are variations on contact cements.
 Tubular cement must hold the tire to the rim, but yet be somewhat flexible and giving when the tire is impacted laterally.
 Expoy or hard glue would tend to shatter when impacted rather than yield during a shock.
 Tubular cements tend to use volatile solvents that must bleed or dry out before the bond is fully secure.
 While the application technique is critical to maximum bonding strength, glue brands will vary in quality and adhesive strength.
-For more detail on tubular bonding see a technical article by Dr. Colin Howat at the Kurata Thermodynamics Laboratory and download the aricles on Tubular Tire Adhesive Performance.
+For more detail on tubular bonding see the technical article by Dr. Colin Howat on the subject of Tubular Tire Adhesive Performance at the Kurata Thermodynamics Laboratory.

 The safety of the rider depends on the best possible gluing procedures.
 A clean work area is important, as is time and patience.
 Ideally, it would be best to have three days to bond a tubular to the rim.
 This would allow for full drying of base coats.
 It is possible to glue a tire in a shorter amount of time, but it is important to understand that tubular adhesive require time for proper curing.
 The bond strength increases after the tire is initially mounted.